SkullbocksDE/MassiveWiki/FooterBar/README.md

 > * Note1: FooterBar will always prepend "footerBarItem_" to the class!
 > * Note2: The above code will result in "footerBarItem_Help".

-To append a string at the end of a url use 'target':
+To append a string at the end of a url, use 'target':
 * $footerBarArray[]= array('link'=>'Category:Help','name'=>'Help Me!','target'=>'/Subpage');
 * $footerBarArray[]= array('link'=>'Category:Help','name'=>'Help Me!','target'=>'&action=edit');
 * $footerBarArray[]= array('link'=>'Category:Help/Subpage','name'=>'Help Me!','target'=>'&action=edit');

 > * Note: The parameter 'target' will not be checked by any script, except for the value 'self', see below.

-To append the current page title to the end of the url use 'target' 'self':
+To append the current page title to the end of the url, use 'target'=>'self':
 * $footerBarArray[]= array('link'=>'Special:WhatLinksHere','name'=>'WhatLinksHere','target'=>'self');

 > * Note: The above code will result in "Special:WhatLinksHere/CurrentPage".